jdagz28/Minishell/ReadMe.md

 The general process in building the AST.

-- process is always left to right since we build our tokens iterating from left to right and with a linked list.
+- The process is always left to right since we build our tokens iterating from left to right and with a linked list.
 - Initial step involves parsing the pipeline.
 - The first simple command is parsed, resulting in the creation of a `SIMPLE_CMD` node.
 - If a pipe token `TK_PIPE` is encountered,  a `PIPE` node is created.